 Contrary to popular belief, pressure does not increase when a system is blocked.
 The opposite is true.
 In this case, the resistance drops.
 The fan then rotates in a void, like pedalling a bicycle without a chain.

-Conversely, an engine that is pushing too hard is getting too much air, too much resistance.
+Conversely, an engine that is pushing too hard is getting too much air.
 It’s like pedalling into the wind.
 The more wind, the more it pushes.
 Therefore, your heart rate (the amperage here) increases.

-Three things to assess if the amperage high
+Three things to assess if the amperage is high

 - Did you change the filters recently?
-New filters generate less pressure because they are clean.
+New filters generate less resistance because they are clean.
 More air flows into the system, thereby increasing the amperage at the same time.
 In this case, the amount of air will return to normal when the dust cake builds up on the filters.
-If needed, temporarily reduce the opening of the flap at the fan exhaust outlet to increase the pressure and return to a normal rate.
+If needed, temporarily reduce the opening of the flap at the fan exhaust outlet to create a restriction and return to a normal rate.

 - You haven’t changed your filters?
 Look for visible dust particles at the dust collector’s exhaust outlet.
 If yes, it’s because your dust collector is no longer able to filter the air.
 Filters can have holes or may have burst, or cages may have fallen.
 This damage lets more air through, which increases the amperage.

 In that case, change the damaged filters.
 However, be sure to use the right strategy because if you change only a few filters and the others are worn out, you could damage the new filters prematurely.
 Also investigate why the filters are breaking.

 - If the filters haven’t been changed recently and there are no dust particle emissions, look elsewhere.
 Is a hatch or access door to the dust collector open?
 Has the position of the exhaust outlet flap been changed?
 Is it open too much?
 In that case, the resistance on the system decreases, the flow rate increases, and the amperage increases.
 Return it to the normal position.
 What needs to be closed must stay closed!